Mental Health Facilities Butler County, PA

 Glade Run Lutheran Services

-Glade Run Lutheran Services is a mental health facility in Butler County, PA, located at 70 West Beaver Street, 16063.
+Glade Run Lutheran Services is a mental health treatment clinic in Butler County, Pennsylvania, located at 70 West Beaver Street, 16063 zip code.
 Glade Run Lutheran Services provides outpatient treatment.
-Glade Run Lutheran Services provides dialectical behavior therapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and adults.
-Glade Run Lutheran Services also supports people with trauma, children/adolescents with serious emotional disturbance and transitional age young adults.
-Some other services available at Glade Run Lutheran Services include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Glade Run Lutheran Services provides trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Glade Run Lutheran Services also supports people with trauma, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services provided by Glade Run Lutheran Services consist of suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Learn More